eduStack/Open-edX-eBook/README.md

 * ABOUT IBL STUDIOS EDUCATION
 * ABOUT THE AUTHOR

-Feel free to contribute to it via pull requests!
+Feel free to contribute to it via pull requests and add yourself to the Acknowledgements section!
 Contributions will figure in v2 of the ebook, which will be released in December under the same Creative Commons license.
-Let us know if you would like to be notified before the release.
+Let us know if you would like to be notified via email before it's released.

 License